 Mohs surgery involves the systematic removal and microscopic analysis of thin layers of tissue at the tumor site until the last traces of the cancer have been eliminated.
 The immediate and complete microscopic examination and evaluation of excised tissue is what differentiates Mohs surgery from other cancer removal procedures.
 Only cancerous tissue is removed, minimizing both post-operative wound size and the chance of recurrence.
 In addition, the entire tumor is cleared and the site repaired in one session.

 Mohs physicians are highly trained to function as surgeon, pathologist and reconstructive surgeon during the cancer removal process.
-Dr. Todd Becker completed advanced training in a fellowship accredited by the American College of Mohs Surgery as well as performed numerous skin cancer surgeries at the Boulder Valley Center for Dermatology.
+Dr. Michael Raisch completes the advanced training in a fellowship accredited by the American College of Mohs Surgery as well as performed numerous skin cancer surgeries at the University of North Carolina.
 Mohs surgery is performed under local anesthetic in our state-of-the art office equipped with surgical and laboratory facilities, and supported by Mohs-trained staff.

 Mohs surgery is most commonly used for basal and squamous cell carcinomas, although it can be recommended for the eradication of other cancers such as melanoma.
 Cancers that are likely to recur or have already recurred are often treated using this technique because it is so thorough.
 High precision makes Mohs surgery ideal for the elimination of cancers in cosmetically and functionally critical areas such as the face, hands, feet and genitals.